apollographql/apollo-client/react-docs/source/partial-data.md

 }
 ```

-And you have two Scenes:
+And you have two Views:
 1. Series Overview: List of all Series with their description and cover
 2. Series DetailView: Detail View a Series with its description, cover and an episode list